-Bilateral relations between Germany and Saudi Arabia were formalised as early as 1929 by the signing of the Treaty of Friendship between Germany and the Kingdom of the Hijaz and the Nejd.
-This was three years before the Kingdom of Saudi Arabia was proclaimed.
+Bilateral relations between Germany and Saudi Arabia were formalised as early as 1929, with the signing of the Treaty of Friendship between Germany and the Kingdom of Hejaz, Nejd and Dependencies – some three years before the Kingdom of Saudi Arabia was proclaimed.
 Germany has maintained diplomatic relations with the Kingdom of Saudi Arabia since 1954.
 The governments of both countries hold consultations on a regular basis.
 Foreign Minister Baerbock’s most recent visit was in May 2023 and Minister of State Lindner visited Saudi Arabia in June 2023.

-The German-Saudi Arabian Liaison Office for Economic Affairs (GESALO) in Riyadh has represented German business interests in the country since 1978.
-Launched in 1975, the Saudi-German Joint Economic Commission comprises representatives of the two countries’ governments and business communities.
+The German-Saudi Arabian Liaison Office for Economic Affairs (GESALO) in Riyadh represents German business interests in the country, and the Joint Economic Commission (GWK) is a Saudi-German forum that comprises government and business representatives.

 Cultural relations between Germany and Saudi Arabia were not established until fairly recently.
 Cultural cooperation is based on an intergovernmental agreement that entered into force on 2 April 2006.
 There are German Schools in Jeddah and Riyadh.
 The expansion of the cultural programme in Saudi Arabia, as well as cultural and social liberalisation, are also elements of Saudi Arabia’s Vision 2030.